RF0606/Java_LearningNote/amazon_certificate/AWS Cloud Practitioner/AWS Cloud Practitioner.md

 2. Enable traceability
 3. Apply security at all layers
 4. auto security best practice
-5. protect date in transit and at rest
+5. protect data in transit and at rest
 6. keep people away from data
 7. prepare for security events